 Why did the new regulation impact so many businesses?
 Because most of them use third-party services for personal data processing.
-Some use a website analytics software, while others choose to keep their data in a cloud storage.
+Some use website analytics software, while others choose to keep their data in cloud storage.

 The GDPR (General Data Protection Regulation) introduced the DPA as one of the changes.
 The new rules are strict, so every business needed to have this addendum in place in order to keep doing business with the mentioned third-party services.